A quick and informative guide to the most common signs of balding at 20, what to watch for, and when to consider medical support.

 This weakening of hair is typically caused by sensitivity to DHT, a hormone that affects hair follicles, shrinking them over time and leading directly to hair loss in 20s.

-Without treatment, these weaker hair strands eventually stop growing altogether, leading to permanent hair loss in affected areas.7
+Without a doctor-guided treatment for hair loss, these weaker hair strands eventually stop growing altogether, leading to permanent balding in affected areas.7

 A noticeable change in hair texture and volume can be one of the signs of balding at 20.
 Hair that was once thick and strong may start feeling finer, more fragile, and less dense.8